 The sim racing website Race Department has a multitude of free tracks and cars for Assetto Corsa.
 There is a multiplayer component to Assetto Corsa.
 I suggest Champion Motorsports if you want to pursue online racing in Assetto Corsa or its sister title, Assetto Corsa Competizione.

 Beyond the sim racing software, you will also need to download and install Discord.
-Discord is a communications package the integrates a traditional message board, live voice-based chatting, and video stream and playback formats.
+Discord is a communications package that integrates a traditional message board, live voice-based chatting, and video stream and playback formats.

 Discord is what PCA Sim Racing uses for its day-to-day communications, and there is an entire section on our Discord server dedicated to hardware and software discussion among members.
 Our page on installing Discord is here.
 Discord has grown in the past 7 years from a small team’s vision to provide computer gamers with a one-stop communications package to a product that companies are using in day-to-day business activity because of its expanded capability beyond what Zoom offers.
 It is no longer a “gaming app”.
 Discord is now valued as a $15 billion dollar company with over 150 million monthly users.

 Depending on what computer you already have at home, you may or may not need to buy a new computer for sim racing.
 An easy way to check is to run the iRacing system requirements software.
 That will tell you how close your current machine is to get on the sim track.
 Many people already have a computer that will work just fine with iRacing!

 Should you need to buy a new computer, your options are an x86-based Intel or AMD processor desktop (tower) system or a gaming laptop.
 Yes, Mac lovers, you can run iRacing with Bootcamp, but there are varying degrees of success reported.
-Proceed with caution as to your expected success especially with Apple’s reported future stance regarding Bootcamp.
+Proceed with caution as to your expected success, especially with Apple’s reported future stance regarding Bootcamp.

-PC computers, again like real-world racing, can vary greatly in cost.
+PCs, again like real-world racing, can vary greatly in cost.
 Expect to spend $1500 for a “decent” computer, not including the sim racing controllers, monitor, or iRacing software.
 You can go lower in price, but not by much.
 Going too low will not provide you with enough computing power to get a good experience.
 You’ll struggle to get smooth driving and less than a desirable number of cars and details viewable.

 If you build computers for fun (raising my hand!) or for profit, you can build a more robust computer for $1500 than you can buy from a hardware supplier.